yyk93/weather-prediction/README.md

 #### Results and Analysis:

 ##### Classfier:
-+ Achieve an AUC of 0.75 on unseen test data
++ Achieve an AUC of 0.872 on unseen test data
++ Using XgboostClassifier and with undersampled training data along with standard scaling and PCA
++ Based on precision, each prediction of either "Survived", or "Not Survived" would be realised truely about 47.368% of the time.
++ Based on recall, each prediction of "Survived" has about 90% being correct.
++ Based on f1 score of the "Survived", the weighted average of the precision and recall is 62.069%

 ##### The regression model:
 + R-squared of 0.242 on unseen test data
 + Mean Square Error of 7.282 on unseen test data
 + RSME of 2.698 on unseen test data

 #### Limitations
 + The dataset used contains only a one-year weather dataset localised at Canberra from 2007-2008 which may not have much data for insights to the weather patterns.